-Ministry of Awesome was founded by the ambitious, forward-thinking team of Kaila Colbin, Sacha McMeeking, Sam Johnson, Vicki Buck with support from Grant Ryan, Jules Cone, Huia Lambie, Kimberley Gilmour, Jackson Rowland (and many more!) and Rata Foundation as a way to make things happen in post-earthquake Christchurch.
-At a time when no one was looking, when people had ideas and room to play, we gathered together to activate our networks, break down barriers, cut through the red tape, and enable people to contribute to our city.
+Ministry of Awesome was founded by the ambitious, forward-thinking team of Kaila Colbin, Sacha McMeeking, Sam Johnson and Vicki Buck with support from Grant Ryan, Jules Cone, Huia Lambie, Kimberley Gilmour, Jackson Rowland and the Rata Foundation (and many more!) as a way to make things happen in post-earthquake Christchurch.
+At a time when no one was looking, when people had ideas and room to play, we gathered together to activate our networks, break down barriers, cut through the red tape, and enable people to envision our inspiring future city.

 Chief Awesome Officer

 Pierre is Chief Operating Officer at Ministry of Awesome.
 Born in the South of France, Pierre has spent the last 18 years in Australia where he has developed ventures in biotechnology and big data.
 More recently he was the CEO of the Business Centre in Newcastle, an organisation supporting startups and the Australian innovation ecosystem.
 Attracted by New Zealand's strong push towards sustainability, biodiversity and social inclusion, Pierre is now calling Christchurch home.

 Jacob manages our incubation and accelerator programs.
 He was an investment banker before joining MoA and is passionate about entrepreneurship.
 He loves to work with young entrepreneurs and new businesses, particularly in digital technology, fintech, and transport sectors.
 He is an Economics graduate with a Post Graduate Diploma in Business.

 Startup Incubation Manager

 Joining us from Argentina, Milena recently landed in Christchurch and has found a new home at MoA.
 She has a background in event management and is currently involved in a fitness startup; she is passionate about entrepreneurship, community, traveling, and experiencing everything that her new hometown has to offer.